 Pink diamonds count for only 1% of stones mined in Argyle, and out of these pink diamonds only 1% has ever been graded as being pure red diamonds in the history of this mine.
 This truly emphasizes the rarity of these magnificent stones.

-Sadly, supply is expected to dwindle even further in the upcoming years, as a closure of the mine has been announced for 2020 by Rio Tinto, constituting the abovementioned diamonds as potentially finite.
+Sadly, supply is expected to dwindle even further in the upcoming years, as the famous Argyle Mine closed in November of 2020, constituting these diamonds as potentially finite.